 Amenities

-Klong Dao offers all the essential beach infrastructure: cafés, restaurants, bars, massage parlors, a small clinic, several 7-Eleven convenience stores, and even a full-service gas station.
-At the very start of Klong Dao, on the right side, there’s practically a mini town (by Koh Lanta standards, of course).
+Klong Dao has all the necessary infrastructure for a beach holiday: cafes, restaurants, bars, massage shops, a small clinic, several 7/11 chain mini-markets and a full petrol station.
+At the very beginning of Klong Dao, in its right part, there’s practically a mini-town (considering Lanta’s format, of course).

 Accommodation

-Thanks to the great infrastructure and wide range of accommodation options, the area around Klong Dao Beach is considered one of the best on the island.
-Before my trip, I carefully checked reviews of the hotels and made a list in case I decided to stay at Klong Dao.
-Due to the beach’s length, I’ve split my recommendations into three parts, just like the photos.
+Thanks to excellent infrastructure and a wide choice of accommodation, the area around Klong Dao Beach is considered one of the best on the island.
+Before my trip, I carefully checked hotel reviews and wrote down several options in case I decided to stay at Klong Dao.
+Due to the decent length of the beach, I’ve divided my selection into three parts, like the photos.

 - Costa Lanta – Adult Only